Peptide synthesis: Benzyloxy-carbonyl

 It is removed under harsh conditions using HBr in acetic acid, or milder conditions of catalytic hydrogenation.

 This methodology was first used in the synthesis of oligopeptides by Zervas and Max Bergmann in 1932.
-Hence, this became known as the Bergmann-Zervas synthesis, which was characterised "epoch-making" and helped establish synthetic peptide chemistry as a distinct field.
-It constituted the first useful lab method for controlled peptide synthesis, enabling the synthesis of previously unattainable peptides with reactive side-chains, while Z-protected amino acids are also prevented form undergoing racemization.
+Hence, this became known as the Bergmann-Zervas synthesis, which was characterized "epoch-making" and helped establish synthetic peptide chemistry as a distinct field.
+It constituted the first useful lab method for controlled peptide synthesis, enabling the synthesis of previously unattainable peptides with reactive side-chains, while Z-protected amino acids are also prevented from undergoing racemization.

 The use of the Bergmann-Zervas method remained the standard practice in peptide chemistry for two full decades after its publication, superseded by newer methods (such as the Boc protecting group) in the early 1950s.
 Nowadays, while it has been used periodically for α-amine protection, it is much more commonly used for side chain protection.

 Alloc and miscellaneous groups

 The allyloxycarbonyl (alloc) protecting group is sometimes used to protect an amino group (or carboxylic acid or alcohol group) when an orthogonal deprotection scheme is required.
 It is also sometimes used when conducting on-resin cyclic peptide formation, where the peptide is linked to the resin by a side-chain functional group.
 The Alloc group can be removed using tetrakis(triphenylphosphine)palladium(0).

 For special applications like synthetic steps involving protein microarrays, protecting groups sometimes termed "lithographic" are used, which are amenable to photochemistry at a particular wavelength of light, and so which can be removed during lithographic types of operations.